 Built in 1902 as a celebration of the 1000th anniversary of the Hungarian state, the Fisherman’s bastion is reminiscent of a fairytale castle with its neo-gothic turrets and towers.
 From here, you can get the BEST views of the Parliament Building!

 Entrance is free, but to visit the St Matthias church at the top, you need to pay a small fee.
-In my opinion, the best bits are the free areas, and would recommend you skip St Matthias church.
+In my opinion, the best bits are the free areas, and I would recommend that you skip St Matthias church.

 3. Chimney Cake

 All of the morning’s walking will likely have given you an appetite.
-One of the best ways to curb that appetite is to devour a fresh and warm chimney cake, or as they are known in Hungary, kürt?skalács.
+One of the best ways to curb that appetite is to devour a fresh and warm chimney cake, or as they are known in Hungary, kürtoskalács.

 4. Buda Castle

-Buda Castle sits on top of Castle Hill, along with amazing views across the Danube River, other?highlights include the Hungarian National Gallery, Changing of the Gaurds Ceremony, Budapest History Museum, and Szechenyi Library.
+Built in the 13th century, Buda Castle sits on top of Castle Hill, along with amazing views across the Danube River, it’s a must visit on this 3 day Budapest itinerary.
+Highlights include the Hungarian National Gallery, Changing of the Guards Ceremony, Budapest History Museum, and Szechenyi Library.

 5. Gellért Hill – citadel lookout

+After walking around the castle for the last while, this next activity gets you out into nature!
+Gellért Hill is another prominent landmark in Budapest.
 The best thing to do is to climb up the hill to the citadel lookout; the views here are truly incredible.

 Start across from Elisabet Bridge and go up the stairs on the right hand side towards St. Gerard Sagredo Statue, the guardian of Budapest.